Graduate, Research and Teaching Assistantships

 Graduate assistants have responsibility for a wide range of duties designed to support the undergraduate instructional program.
 Each works under the supervision of a faculty member who directs their work assignments.

 Research assistants are assigned to work on research projects determined by the faculty project directors.

 Both GA and RA positions are considered half-time employment and enable students to make normal progress toward their degrees.

 Teaching assistants receive teacher training in the fall and spring semesters by assisting their directing faculty members.
 In this capacity, they lead instructional discussion sessions with undergraduates and practice lecturing.

 The selection of GAs, RAs and TAs is typically done during the spring semester prior to the upcoming academic year in which the appointments begin.
 Graduate program directors select the GAs and RAs.
-TAs are selected by Dr. Crystal Kreitler, the psychology faculty member who provides the training and supervision of those who are appointed.
+TAs are selected by Dr. van Ittersum and Dr. Lozano, the psychology faculty members who provide the training and supervision of those who are appointed.
 Interested students should apply for the positions by March 1st, so that their applications can be given full consideration.